gergokutu/substitution-TS/README.md

 # SUBSTITUTION-TS
 Text encrypting program written in TypeScript.
+User should ensure the key through CLI argument.
+If the key is valid you can input the plaintext which is going to be encrypted after hitting enter.
+You can see the result in the console > "ciphertext:..."
+Every character of the key has its pair from the alphabet.

 ***************************************